|Undergrad Catalog StKate.edu|

 A studio arts major at St. Kate's will give you a solid foundation for a career as a fine artist, graphic designer, illustrator or photographer, as well as contribute to your personal enrichment.
 If you choose to pursue graduate education in studio art, art history, museum studies or art therapy, you will find your St. Kate's degree to be excellent preparation.
 Our program can also be tailored to teaching art in the public schools (see Education - Visual Arts with K-12 Teaching Licensure).
 We are committed to the development of women artists, designers and art educators and provide an environment especially supportive for women as they develop their talents.

-Studio art majors work closely with the art faculty to determine their course of study and develop their portfolios in areas such as painting, drawing, graphic design, ceramics, photography, printmaking and sculpture.
-All St. Kate's studio art faculty are active artists, exhibiting professionally across the country.
+Studio art majors work closely with the art faculty to determine their course of study and develop their portfolios in areas such as painting, drawing, graphic design, ceramics, photography, and sculpture.
+All St. Kate's studio art faculty are active artists, exhibiting professionally across the country and internationally.
 These St. Kate's faculty and others will serve as your mentors, sharing their own backgrounds and skills with you.
 They will help you build the portfolio you need to pursue your career and identify other resources for you.
 Visiting artists will work with you to further develop both your technique and creativity.

 At St. Kate's, you will have access to facilities including a state-of-the-art computer lab for executing graphic design and creating digital images; photography darkrooms; sculpture studios for working in wood, metal, ceramics and jewelry; painting, drawing and printmaking studios.

 You will be encouraged to participate in the activities of the Catherine G. Murphy Gallery.
 Located in the Visual Arts Building on the St. Paul campus, it features national and regional artists, with an emphasis on the work of women.
-The Gallery functions as a community resource offering special workshops and lectures for students in conjunction with most exhibitions.
+The gallery functions as a community resource offering special workshops and lectures for students in conjunction with most exhibitions.
 The culmination of each exhibition season is the annual Senior Exhibition, showing the best work of graduating studio art majors.

 St. Kate's is located in the heart of the vibrant Twin Cities arts community, ranked ninth among mid-sized U.S. cities in terms of the arts, including the visual arts.
 Major museums in the Twin Cities include the Minneapolis Institute of Arts and the Walker Art Center, both within minutes of St. Kate's.
 Many other smaller museums, galleries and sculpture parks await your visit.